aau-claaudia/ailab-docs/docs/additional-guides/download-images-from-ngc.md

-You can download a large range of containers by visiting [NVIDIA GPU Cloud (NGC)](https://catalog.ngc.nvidia.com/) and check whether NVIDIA provides a container with the application you need.
+You can download a large range of images by visiting [NVIDIA GPU Cloud (NGC)](https://catalog.ngc.nvidia.com/) and check whether NVIDIA provides an image with the application you need.

 ![Screenshot of NGC website](/assets/img/ngc.png)